What Makes PTaaS Different from Traditional Penetration Testing?

 Penetration Testing as a Service (PTaaS) is rewriting the rules.
 It’s built for today’s agile, fast-changing environments—delivering continuous, on-demand security testing that keeps pace with your business.
 Here’s what makes it a game-changer:

-Need a test after a new deployment or integration?
-Just trigger it.
-No waiting months for the next scheduled test.
+Need a test after a new deployment, integration, or critical update?
+PTaaS lets you trigger assessments instantly.
+No waiting weeks or months for the next scheduled engagement—security keeps pace with development, giving your team immediate, actionable insights.

 • Built for DevSecOps